TalonXDD/Cocos-Mario/README.md

     * Game Over screen

 ## Advanced Component Description :
+1. No leaderboard :(
+2. No offline/online multi-player game :(
+3. Other cool functions:
+    * The jump height depends on how long the player holds the jump key.
-1. Invisible coins.
+    * Invisible coins.
 The player needs to touch them once, or they can't be collected.
-2. After the player reaches the goal pole, the remaining time will be converted into score.
+    * After the player reaches the goal pole, the remaining time will be converted into score.

+## Some Reminder :
+* Since Mario is using box collider, if you found that Mario stucks on a line of blocks, don't be scared, just need a jump or move another direction and you can escape the situation.